fbpx

 Affected objects:

-• Measures such as digital signatures can be used to verify that data or software comes from the expected sources without any interference.
+• Digital signatures can serve as a trusted stamp, confirming that the data or software comes from the original sources without any meddling.

 Security Logging and Monitoring Failures